Covering funeral costs: the difference between funeral plans and funeral insurance

 Unlike other types of funeral cover, funeral plans don’t pay out any money to your family when you die.
-When you buy a funeral plan, you have essentially pre-paid your funeral, so your family won’t have to pay anything more at all for the services in your plan.
+When you buy a funeral plan, you have essentially pre-paid your funeral, so your family won’t have to pay anything more for the services included your plan.

 Funeral insurance explained